microsoft/DynamicTelemetry/docs/docs/Demos.0.DynamicID.md

 ### Seeing the DurableID in Azure's Application Insights

-Let's start with the recommended way to log in .NET; using 'ILogger', with a compiler generated Durable ID.
+Let's start with the recommended way to log in .NET: using 'ILogger', with a compiler-generated Durable ID.

 #### Recommended Way to Log